analogchip/galaxy-pack0.1/README.md

 10. hover your mouse over the pack (it has a picure of a noob)
 11. click the arrow to move it over.
 12. Enjoy!

+plz note i took some textures from acidicblitzz, timedeo 1.3, and zyph default.
+Plz note that i made the gui, blocks, and most of the buttons.